noaa-ocs-modeling/CoastalApp/README.md

     ./build.sh

+## Collaboration

 To collaborate and contribute to this repository follow below instructions:

-## Usage

 While in github GUI, https://github.com/moghimis/ADC-WW3-NWM-NEMS: